rzeldent/esp32-smartdisplay/README.md

 The template for the `lv_conf.h` file can be found in the LVGL library at `.pio/libdeps/esp32dev/lvgl/lv_conf_template.h`.

+## PSRAM

+At boot the ESP32 has approx 315Kb free memory.
+For displays wit a controller, no internal buffer to save the state of the display is required.
+However, if the display is using the direct 16bits parallel connection, there is no controller and the contents of the RAM is copied to the display at a fast rate.
+This buffer is allocated from the memory of the ESP32.

+For the ESP32_4827S043 this snoops away 480x270x2 = 261120 bytes, leaving only 54140 bytes for the application!
+For a resolution of 800x480, 800x480x2 = 768000 bytes are required.
+This is more than the available RAM.
+That is the reason that for these higher resolutions PSRAM is available and used to store this buffer.

 ## LV_COLOR_16_SWAP

 The LVGL library has a define called **LV_COLOR_16_SWAP**.
 The value can be 1 (yes) or 0 (no).